graphql-java-generator/GraphQL-Forum-Maven-Tutorial-server/README.md

     * It is mandatory to give the implementation for each custom scalar defined in the GraphQL schema.
     * You'll find the relevant documentation on the [Plugin custom scalar doc page](https://graphql-maven-plugin-project.graphql-java-generator.com/customscalars.html)

+The generated source is added to the IDE sources, thanks to:
-You can add the _build-helper-maven-plugin_, so that the generated source is automatically added to the build path of your IDE.
+* (for Maven) The _build-helper-maven-plugin_, so that the generated source is automatically added to the build path of your IDE.
+* (for Gradle) The _sourceSets.main.java.srcDirs += ..._ line

 The _graphql-java-runtime_ dependency add all necessary dependencies, for the generated code.
 Of course, its version must be the same as the plugin's version.